-The St. Francis Dam, created by the Los Angeles County Water and Power company as part of the California aqueduct system, collapsed at 11:58 pm on March 12, 1928, making it the was the worst manmade disaster in California history.
+The St. Francis Dam, created by the Los Angeles County Water and Power company as part of the California aqueduct system, collapsed at 11:58 pm on March 12, 1928, making it the worst manmade disaster in California history.

 Estimates are that over 600 people were killed that night when a wall of water containing over 12 billion gallons of water swept down San Francisquito Canyon, out to the Santa Clara River and ended up at the Pacific Ocean at 5:30 am.
 Just five and a half hours later it had traveled over 50 miles and taken everyone and everything in its path with it.